devonpmack/react-pokedex-workshop/README.md

 return (
 ```

-Now we can access the type of Squirtle with the code
+Using the database we can access the type of Squirtle with the code

 ```js
 pokemon["Squirtle"].type; // => water